Leo-Thomas/K-Vehicles/README.md

 <!-- K-Vehicles is under review at []() ! 📣 -->

-K-Vehicles has been accepted in the Second IEEE/CVF Workshop on Computer Vision for Geospatial Image Analysis (GeoCV) @ WACV 2026 📣📣📣
+K-Vehicles has been accepted at the Second IEEE/CVF Workshop on Computer Vision for Geospatial Image Analysis (GeoCV) @ WACV 2026 📣📣📣

 ## About the project